susbakun/kenlang/README.md

 ## Current progress

-The project currently implements the front end for Lox expressions:

-- Scans Lox source into tokens, including literals, keywords, line comments, and nested block comments.
+Kenlang can scan, parse, and interpret this subset of Lox:

+- Literal values: numbers, strings, booleans, and `nil`.
-- Parses literals, grouping, unary operators, arithmetic and comparison operators, equality, comma expressions, and conditional (`?:`) expressions.
+- Grouping, unary operators, arithmetic, comparisons, equality, assignment, comma expressions, and conditional (`?:`) expressions.
-- Represents expressions as an AST using the visitor pattern.
-- Prints the parsed AST and the scanned token stream.

-It does not yet evaluate expressions or implement Lox statements, variables, functions, classes, or a runtime.
+- String concatenation with `+`.
+- Expression statements and `print` statements.
+- Variable declarations, lookup, and reassignment.
+- Block statements and block-local environments.
+- Line comments and nested block comments.

+Syntax and runtime errors are reported with their source line.
+The language is still in progress: control flow, functions, classes, and other later chapters from the book are not implemented yet.

 ## Requirements